OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 | ``5030``                            | OneGate server.
 This port only needs to be opened if OneGate server is used.                                |
 +-------------------------------------+-------------------------------------------------------------------------------------------------------------+

 OpenNebula connects to the hypervisors through ssh (port 22).
-Additionally ``oned`` may connect to OpenNebula Marketplace (``https://marketplace.opennebula.systems/``) and Linux Containers Makerplace (``https://images.linuxcontainers.org``) to get a list of available appliances.
+Additionally ``oned`` may connect to the OpenNebula Marketplace (``https://marketplace.opennebula.systems/``) and Linux Containers Makerplace (``https://images.linuxcontainers.org``) to get a list of available appliances.
 You should open outgoing connections to these ports and protocols.
-Note: These are the default ports, each component can be configure to bind to specific ports or use a HTTP Proxy.
+Note: These are the default ports; each component can be configure to bind to specific ports or use an HTTP Proxy.

 Step 8.
 Next steps